Skip to main content

 area_sqkmShows the predicted fire perimeter area (in square kilometers) for the step.

-daterepresents the time for which this step is calculated.
+dateRepresents the time for which this step is calculated.

 infoExecution status

-rate_of_spread_unitSelected ratre of speed unit
+rate_of_spread_unitSelected rate of spread unit

 wind_directionPredicted wind direction value